 Not all brands are created equal, however.
 There are some major differences between mobile apps in terms of reliability, user experience, responsiveness, quality of services and features offered.
 In this article, we’ll take a look at the mobile sportsbook apps currently widely available in the growing U.S. market and see how they stack up.

 The legal status of online betting in the U.S. has been rapidly evolving on a state-by-state basis ever since the U.S. Supreme Court struck down the federal ban on sports wagering, PASPA, in May 2018.
-Although there are multiple licensed operators in most states, such as Colorado, Indiana, New Jersey, Pennsylvania, and West Virginia, among others, the number of legal sportsbook apps varies widely from state to state, depending on how the state legislature and regulators decided to shape their laws and the rules.
+Although there are multiple licensed operators in most states, such as Colorado, Illinois, Indiana, New Jersey and Pennsylvania, among others, the number of legal sportsbook apps varies widely from state to state, depending on how the state legislature and regulators decided to shape their laws and the rules.
 While some operate in multiple states, others are limited to one, such as in New Hampshire where only DraftKings operates, for now at least.

 Nevertheless, regardless of the states they are active in, the apps are quite different and many of them quite solid.
 Competition is good for us, the sports betting consumer, so let them push each other to innovate and improve.